January 17, 2022

 Fresh air and new ideas can clean up dirty gold mining operations, and Engineering for Change is proud help make it possible.
 We’re lending the expertise of our global network of engineers to support the Amazon CoLab with Conservation X Labs and a global coalition of organizations promoting research and development of technologies that can end the pollution of the world’s rainforests with mercury.

-All of have used gold in our jewelry, but we also use it in things that might come as a surprise, like our phones, laptops and other devices.
+All of us have used gold in our jewelry, but we also use it in things that might come as a surprise, like our phones, laptops and other devices.
 We’d like for that gold to be green gold.

 Mercury is used to extract gold from ore panned and mined by hand by artisanal miners plying their trade in the Amazon.
 How bad is the problem?
 According to Dr. Kristin Sippl, writing in The Conversation, “Around 20% of the gold in a jewelry comes from artisanal and small-scale gold mining.
 And this sector is now the leading source of man-made mercury pollution in the world, emitting 727 metric tons of mercury into the environment in 2013, more than twice the amount in 2005.”